 Section 11.
 That all ordinances or parts of ordinances in conflict with the provisions of this ordinance are hereby repealed.

 Section 12.
-That this ordinance shall be in full force and effect from and after its passage and publication in the manner provided by law.
+That this ordinance shall be in full force and effect January 1, 2019.

 Mayor

-Passed:
+Passed: ·

 Published:

 Attest:

 Village Clerk